Attorney Fees – Need Based (California Family Code § 2030) – FAQ

 Making an application for an award is generally made via a request for order. (“RFO”, Cal.
 Judicial Council Form FL-300.)
 When making a request for attorney’s fees, you will need to include an Income and Expense declaration form.
 (Cal.
 Judicial Council Form FL-150.)

 Need More Help?

-If you are considering divorce but worried about legal fees, call Berenji & Associates today for a free consultation.
+If you are considering divorce but worried about legal fees, call Berenji & Associates today for a free case evaluation.
 You may be eligible for an award for attorney’s fees and costs.
-Our experienced attorney have over 20 years of combined experience helping families going through a divorce.
+Our experienced attorneys have over 20 years of combined experience helping families going through a divorce.